vuciv/vim-bujo/README.md

 We can also see that the task list is very easy to manage.

+The ascii art is inserted manually, but you can do that yourself with the file 'templates/md.skeleton'

 ## Notes

 Feedback and bug reports are welcomed and encouraged.